Gail Sant

 Nationality Maltese

-Tell us a bit about your current role and responsibilities
+Tell us about your current role and responsibilities

-I’m a Programme Officer for The Nippon Foundation, University of Edinburgh Ocean Voices programme.
+I’m a Projects and Partnerships Manager for The Nippon Foundation, University of Edinburgh Ocean Voices programme.
 The aim of the programme is to amplify the voices of ocean communities, especially in the Global South.
 What that means is that the Programme tries to bridge gaps in knowledge, capacity and international ocean governance for ocean sustainability through interdisciplinary research and professional development, and by working on international policy.

 There are a lot of different elements to Ocean Voices.
 There is a fellowship, which is where a lot of where my work goes into.
 This Fellowship aims to partner with (currently) seven ocean taught leaders, especially from small island developing states, and through this Fellowship I help to coordinate professional development sessions.